 - Fit is fantastic, like a second skin

-- Smart cleat pattern provides excellent traction outdoors
+- The smart cleat pattern provides excellent traction outdoors

 - Not ideal for indoor situations